 Know Your Customer (KYC) is a process of verifying the identity of customers.
-As lots of financial services migrated online, there is often no face-to-face interaction between the clients and service providers.
+As lots of financial services have migrated online, there is often no face-to-face interaction between the clients and service providers.
 As a result, KYC is becoming increasingly important to prevent money laundering activities.
-It is also required by the regulatory authorities to acquire extensive information on clients before allowing them to make transactions.
+It is also required by the regulatory authorities to acquire extensive information on clients, before allowing them to make transactions.

 New York City, NY